 Of the four interpretations studied, Ash-Shiddieqy and Yunus never mention names, let alone opinions, of famous Sufis, even in interpreting verses related to Sufism.
 While Hamka and Shihab explicitly quoted some of the Sufis' thoughts.
 Hamka, for example, quoted the opinion of Abū Dharr al-Ghifārī (a companion of the Prophet who had an ascetic behavior), Rābiʿah al- ʿAdawiyyah, Ibn ʿArabī, and al-Ghazzālī.
 Even Hamka also mentioned the opinion of Ibn Arabi, a Sufi figure who was controversial because he brought teachings about Waḥdat al-wujūd.
 Meanwhile, Shihab quoted some statements from Sufis, such as al-Qushayrī and al-Junayd.

 From the above explanations, we can illustrate in a table the range of echoes of Sufi thoughts on the four contemporary tafsīr as follows:

+Table 1.
+Echoes of Sufi thoughts on the four contemporary tafsīr